 This is one of the few photos I found…

 I love this photo because of that diaper bottom and my other daughter’s foot brace (that she stopped wearing when she was four).

 I love that they are doing an evening reading picnic on a Power Rangers sleeping bag that my daughter used to adore.

 I love seeing the stack of four books, knowing each girl got to pick two to have Daddy read.

 All the things in this photograph once felt like mundane details.
 Looking at the photo now… these details are everything.

 Tiffany and this blog, Peanut Blossom, have been my photography inspiration for years.
-Have you heard about her private photography group on Facebook?
-I hope you will join us both over there.
+Have you heard about her 100 days of summer project?
+You should check it out.

 Meet Zina Harrington